spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-hydrate-payment-methods-for-an-order.md

 ---
-title: HowTo - Hydrate Payment Methods for an Order
+title: HowTo - Hydrate payment methods for an order
 description: This doc describes how to use PaymentDependencyProvider::PAYMENT_HYDRATION_PLUGINS and how to add other payment methods into the order.
 last_updated: Jun 16, 2021
 template: howto-guide-template